Try setting a free SSL certificate on the GCP load balancer using the gcloud command

 What's inside GCP's free SSL certificate?

-Try setting it with the gcloud command
+Set it up with the gcloud command

 First, let's update the gcloud command itself.